 GenderWatch provides authoritative historical and current perspectives on the evolution of gender roles as they affect both men and women.
 GenderWatch supports gay, lesbian, bisexual, and transgender (GLBT) studies; family studies; gender studies, and women's studies with a unique interdisciplinary approach.
 In addition, topics extend to religion, societal roles, feminism, masculinity, eating disorders, day care, and the workplace.
 It contains over 250 titles from academic, radical, community and independent presses, and provides access top over 219,000 full text articles.

 Violence & Abuse Abstracts includes bibliographic records covering essential areas related to violence and abuse, including family violence, sexual assault, emotional abuse, and other areas of key relevance to the discipline.
 The index contains more than 21,500 records, which are carefully selected from the most important sources within the discipline.

-Counseling and Therapy in Video: Library provides students an invaluable firsthand look at the realities of working with clients and the challenges associated with putting theoretical concepts into practice.
-This series contains more than 2,400 hours of footage from actual therapy sessions, training videos, and reenactments conducted by renowned counseling professionals.
+Counseling and Therapy in Video Library provides information on working with clients and the challenges associated with putting theoretical concepts into practice.
+This series contains footage from actual therapy sessions, training videos, and reenactments conducted by renowned counseling professionals.
 The collection provides a thorough grounding in multiple therapeutic methods and diagnoses and training skills while working with specific populations such as veterans and teens.